-The Company is exposed to price risk with respect to commodity prices, particularly tin and copper.
-The ability of the Company to explore and develop its exploration and evaluation assets and the future profitability of the Company are directly related to the market price of commodities.
+The Company is exposed to price risk with respect to commodity prices, particularly tin.
+The ability of the Company to explore and develop the Cornwall Mineral Properties and the future profitability of the Company are directly related to the market price of commodities.
 The Company monitors commodity prices in forecasting its cash flow requirements for the funding of its ongoing exploration and corporate activities and estimated development costs in bringing assets into production.
 Since the Company remains in the exploration stage, it does not presently invest in commodity hedges to mitigate this risk.